raphleu/mindscape.io/README.md

 the premier web outliner

-an app for writing/reading notes, where you link up your notes arrows to form webs, so you can collapse the neighborhood of a note into an outline under that note.
+an app for writing/reading notes, where you link your notes together with arrows to form a web, so you can collapse the neighborhood of a note into an outline under that note.
 So you can have different outlinings of the same stuff.

 check out the live beta @ www.mindscape.io